binxio/cfn-kong-provider/README.md

 ## Note
 As of version 0.5.0 we added support for Kong `service` and `route` API objects and deprecated support for the Kong `api` API object.
 As of version 0.6.0 we have dropped support for Custom::KongAPI and Kong API version 0.x.

+# Upgrading from 0.5.x
+- Custom::KongAPI resources should be replaced by a Custom::KongService and Custom::KongRoute pair.
+- Anywhere reference to consumer\_id, service\_id or route\_id should be replaced with the nested construct `"<consumer|service|route>": { "id": "<id>" }` or it's yaml equivalent.